 Attractions and EntertainmentOne of Harlem's most iconic landmarks is the Apollo Theater, which opened at the height of World War I. Since then, this intimate performance venue has ignited the careers of some of the most successful African-American musicians in the United States.
 Duke Ellington, James Brown and the Isley Brothers are some prominent names with strong ties to this glamorous theatre.
+Click to book your Harlem Sightseeing and Apollo Theater Multimedia walking tour.
 When it comes to the fine arts, the Studio Museum is perhaps the premier centre in Harlem.
 The galleries at this museum mostly showcase paintings, drawing, sculptures and other creations by African American artists from the nation and worldwide.
 If you're a lover of architecture and history, then a walking tour of Harlem will surely stimulate your senses.
-The James Bailey House, Morris-Jumel Mansion and Benziger House are among the hundreds of historic properties that line the dense streets of this neighbourhood.
+The James Bailey House, Morris-Jumel Mansion and Benziger House are among the hundreds of historic properties that line the dense streets of this neighborhood.

 Transit OptionsHome to more than a dozen New York City subway stations, Harlem is directly connected to all major parts of Manhattan.
 As one of the main commercial roads in the district, 125th Street is appropriately served by the A, C, 2 and 3 lines.
 Additionally, the B and D trains connect Harlem with the Bronx.
 Dozens of Metropolitan Transportation Authority (MTA) bus stops are also strategically spread across Harlem.